-At year-end 2021 the Bank's common equity Tier 1 (CET1) amounted to ISK 192bn as compared to ISK 188bn at year-end 2020.
-The main factor contributing to the increase in CET1 is the ISK 23.7bn profit for the year.
-The presentation of the capital has been restated where expected dividend, based on 50% of profit in line with dividend policy, is now deducted from CET1.
-Therefore, only half of the profit leads to an increase in capital.
-An ISK 3.4bn dividend disbursed in the first quarter, however, lowered CET1 capital as it was not deducted in the reported capital at year-end 2020.
-The level of IFRS 9 provisions included in CET1 is currently 50% of the incremental provision for credit risk compared to 70% in 2020, contributing to an ISK 2.4bn decrease in CET1.
-The percentage will decrease to 25% in 2022 and finally to 0% in 2023.
+At year-end 2022 the Bank's common equity Tier 1 (CET1) amounted to ISK 197bn as compared to ISK 192bn at year-end 2021.
+The main factor contributing to the increase in CET1 is the ISK 24bn profit for the year.
+The transitional adjustments due to IFRS 9 where impairment allowance is partially added back to CET1 is currently 25% of the incremental provision for credit risk compared to 50% in 2021.
+This change leads to an ISK 1.4bn decrease in CET1.
+The adjustment will decrease all the way down to 0% in 2023.